“Wow. I’m actually here.”

 For the next three months, and hopefully permanently after that.
 Because Memorial didn’t have a pressing need for so many diagnosticians, they hired us on a probationary period.
-After three months only one of us will remain on the diagnostics floor while the other three will be transferred to different departments in the hospital.
+After three months only one of us would remain on the diagnostics floor while the other three would be transferred to different departments in the hospital.

-I stabbed the arrow pointing upward and while I waited, I turned to scan the emergency room one last time.
+Stabbing the upward pointing arrow, I turned to scan the emergency room one last time while I waited.
 It was pretty full, but that could be expected.
 People didn’t always come to the ER with ‘real’ emergencies.
-If I had to guess, I’d estimate about 1 in 4 cases were life-threatening or at least close to being as serious.
+If I had to guess, I’d estimate about 1 in 4 cases were life-threatening or at least close to being serious.

 Looking from person to person, nothing seemed major—to the naked eye at least.
 That was until I spotted an older man sitting by himself in the corner.
 Even from where I was standing, he looked a bit gray around the edges.
 His fist was curled tightly into the left side of his shirt and his chest was rising and falling at an alarming pace.

 Ice worked its way down my spine.
 Dropping my bag to the floor, I set off running toward him.
 He was trying to get up now, swaying on the spot.
 His face contorted; confusion evident in his elderly features.
 I forced my legs to go faster, but I still wasn’t fast enough.

 It happened in a split second; one moment he was upright and the next he’d collapsed into a heap on the floor.
 Panic took over and people immediately started crowding him.